The Fellowship

 The Francis D. Murnaghan, Jr. Appellate Advocacy Fellowship is awarded annually to a recent law graduate who has completed a judicial clerkship.
 The Fellow must have passed a state bar examination and be eligible for admission to the bar of that state by the commencement of the Fellowship.
 Applicants should possess excellent research and writing skills and a demonstrable commitment to social justice.

-To apply for the 2025-2026 Fellowship (beginning work in September 2025), applicants should submit a resume, law school transcript, the names of three professional or academic references, and a brief statement of interest.
-To read a statement from our outgoing Fellow Melanie Babb, and prior Fellow Michael Abrams, and read about recent case updates, please visit our Fellows Blog.
+To apply for the 2026-2027 Fellowship (beginning work in September 2026), applicants should submit a resume, law school transcript, the names of three professional or academic references, and a brief statement of interest.
+To read a statement from our prior Fellows Melanie Babb and Michael Abrams, and read about case updates, please visit our Fellows Blog.

-Please send application materials to the Chair of our Selection Committee, Tassity Johnson, at murnaghanfellowship2@gmail.com by October 16, 2024.
-Interviews will be held in mid-November 2024.
+Please send application materials to the Selection Committee at murnaghanfellowship2@gmail.com by October 24, 2025.
+Interviews will be held in mid-November 2025.

 Past and Present Fellows